a-hariti/learngenomics.dev/docs/05-engineering-ecosystem/03-end-to-end-example.md

 project](https://www.internationalgenome.org/) graciously hosts all of the FASTQ files generated as part of the project for the public to download.
-Typically, one might combine multiple FASTQ files from the same sample together to have sufficient of evidence for calls (you can view an example directory of files [here](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/HG00133/sequence_read/)).
+Typically, one might combine multiple FASTQ files from the same sample together to have sufficient evidence for calls (you can view an example directory of files [here](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/HG00133/sequence_read/)).
 To keep computation time small for this example, we will download only a single pair of FASTQ files.